-Skin aging is a biological process influenced by genetics, metabolic processes, cellular metabolism and hormones.
-It is also influenced by certain external factors, such as pollution, chemicals, toxins and hormones.
-Skin aging is usually characterised by setting in of discolouration, dullness, deep wrinkles and roughness.
+Skin aging is a biological process influenced by genetics, metabolic processes, cellular metabolism, and hormones.
+It is also influenced by certain external factors, such as pollution, chemicals, toxins, and hormones.
+Skin aging is usually characterized by setting in of discoloration, dullness, deep wrinkles, and roughness.

 Although skin aging cannot be prevented, daily skin care can go a long way in enhancing elasticity, regeneration and smoothness of skin.
 And, antioxidants, play a huge role in that quest.
 To know how antioxidants can help improve your skin health and aesthetics, read on:

 - Simply put, antioxidants stop the production of free radicals:

 As you age, free radicals start forming in your body, which is almost directly linked to signs of aging on your skin.
 These molecules are highly reactive and contain unpaired electrons that are responsible for damaging lipids, DNA, proteins, and cellular structural membranes of your body.

 As their formation increases with age, your skin starts aging rapidly, and you start looking older all of a sudden.
 Antioxidants present in certain cosmetic products are capable of stopping the production of these free radicals, thus preventing aging, and in some cases, even reversing its effects.

 - Antioxidants prevent formation of ROS:

 Pollutants, UV light and microbes are some external aggressors our skin gets exposed to.
 Exposure to these aggressors causes an inflammatory response, leading to the generation of reactive oxygen species or ROS.
 The skin aging process starts when the ROS begins to accumulate.